gilarellano/sash-solutions/README.md

 ## Contact

-Should you have any questions or wish to discuss this project further, please reach out:
+Should you have any questions or wish to discuss this project further, please reach out :
 - [Email](mailto:gilarellano1996@gmail.com)
 - [LinkedIn](https://www.linkedin.com/in/gilbertoarellano/)